nuwave/lighthouse/docs/tutorial/README.md

 together with all of its comments and the name of the author.

-Hopefully, this example showed you a glimpse of the power of GraphQL and how Lighthouse makes it easy to build your own server with Laravel.
+Hopefully, this example showed you a glimpse of the power of GraphQL and how you can serve your own GraphQL API with Lighthouse.

 ## Next Steps

-The app you just built might use some more features.
+The app you just built might need some more features.
 Here are a few ideas on what you might add to learn more about Lighthouse.

 - [Add pagination to your fields](../master/api-reference/directives.md#paginate)